 Mike Leigh was born on February 20, 1943 in Salford, Greater Manchester, England.
-He is a director and writer, known for Secrets & Lies (1996), Another Year (2010) and Naked (1993).
+He is a director and writer, known for Secrets & Lies (1996), Another Year (2010) and Happy-Go-Lucky (2008).
 He was previously married to Alison Steadman.

 7-10.
 Secrets and Lies, Life Is Sweet, High Hopes, Naked, Vera Drake, Topsy-Turvy, Another Year.
 Noteworthy: Abigail's Party, Career Girls, Happy-Go-Lucky and All or Nothing.